 Python Libraries for GIS and Mapping

 Python libraries are the ultimate extension in GIS because it allows you to boost its core functionality.

-By using Python libraries, you can break out of the mould that is GIS and dive into some serious data science.
+By using Python libraries, you can break out of the mold that is GIS and dive into some serious data science.